vanillaes/frontmeta/README.md

 const frontmeta = require('frontmeta/dist/frontmeta.cjs');
 ```

+## Bundling

+A ES module bundle is included under `dist/frontmeta.esm.js` and is defined as the `pkg.modules` entry point.

 ## Typings

 Typings are generated from JSDoc using Typescript.
 They are 100% compatible with VSCode Intellisense and will work seamlessly with Typescript.